explaingit

 TLDR

-A curated personal collection of CLI tools, cheatsheets, one-liners, and resources for system admins, DevOps engineers, and security professionals.
+A massive curated collection of tools, cheatsheets, one-liners, and reference links for sysadmins, DevOps engineers, and security/penetration testers, organized into chapters covering CLI tools, networking, containers, hacking, and more.

 Mindmap